mmadkazem/BazarChe.Catalog/README.md

-# ShopLand.Catalog
+# BazarChe.Catalog
-Catalog services in the context of e-commerce is a basic component that manages the product information displayed in the ShopLand online store.
+Catalog services in the context of e-commerce is a basic component that manages the product information displayed in the BazarChe online store.

 ### Architectural Pattern: Vertical slice Architecture(VSA)